xunker/array-subindex/README.md

 ## Usage

 This gem overrides the Ruby core Array#[] method. **Do I sound crazy yet?
-Because I should.** If a "normal" integer index is used, the method behaves as the untained Array class would:
+Because I should.** If a "normal" integer index is used, the method behaves as the untainted Array class would:

 ```ruby
 [1,2][0] == 1